 I bought dried figs to serve on our cheese platter for the holidays and then just forgot about them.
 During some digging through our too deep cabinets, I found them and decided they must be used immediately.
-I had some ripe bananas on hand and a strong chocolate craving so I mixed them all together to come up with this chocolate fig banana bread.
+I had some ripe bananas on hand and a strong chocolate craving so I mixed them all together to come up with this quick fig banana bread.
 This is one of those

-This is a basic quick bread recipe–nothing fancy, except for the figs. Although, I did use gluten free all purpose flour and coconut sugar.
+This is a basic quick bread recipe--nothing fancy, except for the figs. Although, I did use gluten free all purpose flour and coconut sugar.
 Feel free to use all purpose flour and brown sugar if you'd rather.